us0p/alexandria/library/programming/databases/SQL/015-join.md

 Note that if there's more than one distinct school for a given `p.school_name`, the `person` row that matches those different `schools` is going to get duplicated, so that each school can be successfully displayed in a relationship.

 Also note that, if a person school name doesn't exist in the school table, the result depends on the type of join being made.
 As per the example above, the default join applied is the [INNER JOIN](016-inner_join.md).
+## Joins on Multiple Keys
+There are two reasons why you might want to join tables on multiple keys:
+1. Accuracy
+2. Performance
+Joining on multiple keys can increase the performance of your query if you are joining on multiple indexed columns.